AES-Outreach/Fall-2023-Coop-Interviews/README.md

 If the user guessed incorrectly, give them a message informing them, and then give them the option to restart the game from Goal 1 with a new deck.

-If the user guessed correctly, give them a success message, and the option to move on to Goal 5
+If the user guessed correctly, give them a success message, and the option to move on to the next stage of the game

 ### Goal 5

 Ask the user if the next card will be higher, lower, or equal to the first card.Again, you can use any input element for this, ex text input, buttons, dropdown.

-Then draw another card like in goal 3.

-If the user guessed incorrectly, give them a message informing them, and then give them the option to restart the game from Goal 1 with a new deck.

-If the user guessed correctly, give them a success message, and the option to move on to Goal 6
+Then repeat steps 3 & 4 (draw a card and validate)

 ### Goal 6

 Ask the user if the next card will be Hearts, Diamonds, Clubs, or Spades.
 Again, you can use any input element for this, ex text input, buttons, dropdown.

-Then draw another card like in goal 3.

-If the user guessed incorrectly, give them a message informing them, and then give them the option to restart the game from Goal 1 with a new deck.

-If the user guessed correctly, move on to Goal 7
+Then repeat steps 3 & 4 (draw a card and validate)

 ### Goal 7